Kevin-Robertson/Powermad/README.md

 ### Set-ADIDNSNodeOwner

-This function can sets the owner of an DNS Node.
+This function can sets the owner of a DNS Node.
 Note that a token with SeRestorePrivilege is required.

 ##### Example: